The Responder cast | Full list of actors in Martin Freeman drama | Radio Times

 The BBC drama sees a troubled Liverpool cop drawn into a major drug theft.

-Martin Freeman takes on perhaps his darkest role to date in BBC One drama The Responder, in which he portrays a morally compromised police officer struggling with anxiety and depression.
+Martin Freeman takes on what is perhaps his most intense role yet in new drama The Responder, which kicked off last night on BBC One.

-While the concept might not sound wholly original, believe us when we say this is one of the finest dramas to come out of the Beeb in recent memory, boasting a stellar cast of both established names and exciting new discoveries (find out more in our The Responder review).
+Freeman plays Chris Carson - an urgent response police officer on the beat in Liverpool whose mental health begins to buckle under the demands of the job - in the five-part series, which is one of the finest dramas to come out of the BBC in recent memory (read more about this in our The Responder review).

-Chris Carson's life is thrown into chaos when a desperate young addict steals a huge stash of cocaine from a dealer to whom he is indebted, drawing him into a high stakes crime saga where he stands to lose everything.

 Read on for your full guide to The Responder cast on BBC One and iPlayer.